 New York, Vancouver, Los Angeles, Honolulu, San Diego, Quebec City, Anchorage, and San Juan serve at embarkation and debarkation ports for cruise ships moving from one area to another.
 Fort Lauderdale, Tampa, and Miami are a couple of the Florida ports offering such cruises.

-London, Rome, Amsterdam, Genoa, and Stockholm are hubs for repositioning cruises in Europe.
+London, Rome, Amsterdam, Genoa, Stockholm, and Copenhagen are hubs for repositioning cruises in Europe.
 In the far east, choose from Tokyo, Hong Kong, Singapore, Auckland, and Sydney.

 Combining A Land Itinerary

 It makes sense to add on a few days on land when cruising from one port to another.
 If you want to spend a few days touring a city, either fly in a few days earlier or stay longer after your cruise ends.

 In the United States, add on extra days in Florida to visit the theme parks.
 Take to trip to Las Vegas from Los Angeles.
 The possibilities are endless.

 Some cruise passengers create their own itinerary by combining one cruise with a drive to another port.
 From there, they reposition to another area.
 By combining driving and train tours with repositioning journeys, they create a self-guided world expedition.

 The following cruise lines offer repositioning cruises: Azamara, Carnival, Celebrity, Costa Cruises, Cruise & Maritime Voyages, Cunard, Holland America, MSC Cruises, Norwegian, Oceanic Cruises, P & O Cruises, Ponant, Princess, Pullmantur, Regent, Royal Caribbean, Seabourn, SeaDream Yacht Club, Silversea, Viking Cruises, Windstar.